o19s/quepid/README.md

   EXAMPLES:

-  $ thor user:create foo@example.com Eric mysuperstrongpassword
+  $ thor user:create foo@example.com "Eric Pugh" mysuperstrongpassword

   With -a option, will mark the user as Administrator